oknoorap/wp-chimp/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Changed: The MailChimp API key that's shown in the Settings page is now obfuscated.
+* Fixed: Slow WordPress `get_option` querying the plugin options.
+* Fixed: Duplicated lists query in the plugin Settings page.
+* Fixed: Incorrect endpoint URL to resync the lists.

 = 0.1.0 =
 * Added: Basic functionality of a MailChimp subscription form.
 * Added: A custom basic Gutenberg block interface to add and edit the subscription form.
 * Added: A Widget to add and edit the subscription form.
 * Added: A Settings page for the plugin.
 * Added: A couple of custom WP-API endpoints.

+== Upgrade Notice ==

+= 0.2.0 =
+This version fixed numerous bugs, and it now obfuscates the MailChimp API key display in the Settings page.